google/link022/testkit/README.md

     Note: To run mulitple tests in one single run, specifying multiple "-test_file" parameters in input.
 4. mode selection:
     * pause_mode: if enabled, the test kit pauses after each test case.
 Disabled by default.
+    * insecure: if enabled, gNMI client skips TLS validation.
+(May also need to [disable TLS validation](https://golang.org/pkg/crypto/tls/#ClientAuthType) on target side.)

 Here is one example:
 ```